Human skin color: Social status, colorism and racism

 According to classical scholar Frank Snowden, skin color did not determine social status in ancient Egypt, Greece or Rome.
 These ancient civilizations viewed relations between the major power and the subordinate state as more significant in a person's status than their skin colors.

-Nevertheless, some social groups favor specific skin coloring.
+Some social groups favor specific skin coloring.
 The preferred skin tone varies by culture and has varied over time.
 A number of indigenous African groups, such as the Maasai, associated pale skin with being cursed or caused by evil spirits associated with witchcraft.
 They would abandon their children born with conditions such as albinism and showed a sexual preference for darker skin.

 Many cultures have historically favored lighter skin for women.
 Before the Industrial Revolution, inhabitants of the continent of Europe preferred pale skin, which they interpreted as a sign of high social status.
 The poorer classes worked outdoors and got darker skin from exposure to the sun, while the upper class stayed indoors and had light skin.
 Hence light skin became associated with wealth and high position.
 Women would put lead-based cosmetics on their skin to whiten their skin tone artificially.
 However, when not strictly monitored, these cosmetics caused lead poisoning.
-Other methods also aimed at achieving a light-skinned appearance, including the use of arsenic to whiten skin, and powders.
-Women would wear full-length clothes when outdoors, and would use gloves and parasols to provide shade from the sun.